Harry felt eleven again.

 But Ron was already gone, thundering up the stairs two at a time, his voice trailing ahead of him as he called for Mrs Weasley.

 But a few minutes later, there she was—Mrs Weasley, bustling in with a tray balanced in one hand and a cool flannel draped over the other.
 She didn't say anything at first.
-Just took one look at him, and her face softened into something that made his chest ache.
+She just took one look at him, and her face softened into something that made his chest ache.

 "Oh, Harry, love," she murmured, setting the tray down on the bedside table and kneeling beside him.
 "Ron said you weren't well."